 4 Don’t be critical of your predecessors

-5 Know your own weaknesses before criticising the organisations.
+5 Know your own weaknesses before criticising those of the Business

-Seek to identify where your strengths lie and where personal development, training or mentoring/coaching is still needed to enhance your effectiveness in the new role.
-At the interview you may have promised the earth, those impressions are what you were recruited on and now is the time to reinforce and build up your leadership traits, understanding and in particular – change management skills
+Seek to identify where your strengths lie and where personal development, training or mentoring/coaching is still needed.
+This will enhance your effectiveness in the new role.
+It is often easier to seek access to training programmes when taking upo a new role than subsequently for key areas.
+At the interview you may have promised the earth, those impressions are what you were recruited on and now is the time to reinforce and build up your leadership traits, understanding and in particular – change management skills to deliver them.

 6 Prioritise and align

 Prioritise what you uncover in terms of tangible business benefit and value, rather than intangible environmental risk.
 In prioritising what needs to be done, be realistic about what is and isn’t achievable, and consider how they can align with the corporate plan (and its planning cycle) and seek advise on how to incorporate your future agendas into the planning cycle.

 Who can you turn to for support— perhaps an internal mentor, other senior managers or even the chairman of the board?
 Don’t try to do it all on your own – that is a leadership weakness!

 90 Days in – Set out a vision with ideas for alignment, growth and value through business sustainability

 New sustainability managers and leaders in any organisation need to surround themselves with a variety of viewpoints, ideas, and temperaments as they build up a mental template of how the cogs and wheels of the organisation turn – and at what speed!
 This is critical as your role will often require more in the way of advocacy instead of ‘power’.